Ipswich, South Dakota: History

 Ipswich was founded in 1883 as a stop on the Chicago, Milwaukee, St. Paul and Pacific Railroad.
-It was named after Ipswich, in England, perhaps via Ipswich, Massachusetts.
+It was named by Charles H. Prior after either Ipswich, in England, or Ipswich, Massachusetts.

 Preachers Run, a tributary of the James River, runs through Ipswich.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.34 sqmi, all of it land.